by John Salt

 2.4 GHz spread spectrum radios have taken the RC world by storm.
-Spread-spectrum technology is now the standard on all but the cheapest toy grade RC radios.
+Spread-spectrum technology is now the standard on all but the cheapest and lowest quality toy grade RC radios.

 The RC world uses radio frequencies in the 27 mega hertz (MHz) to 75 MHz range.
 Most hobby grade RC aircraft used the 72 & 75 MHz band range of the radio spectrum.